mujahidfa/vue-boring-avatars/README.md

 - `size`: number
   - Default: `40`
+  - Determines the size of the Avatar.
 - `square`: boolean
   - Default: `false`
+  - Whether the Avatar is shaped as a square or circle (default).
+- `title`: boolean
+  - Default: `false`
+  - Whether to generate the `<title>` element or not.
 - `name`: string
   - Default: `"Clara Barton"`
+  - Name that determines the pattern of the Avatar, and appears in the `<title>` element if `title` is `true`.
 - `variant`: string
   - Accepts either of the following: `"bauhaus", "beam", "marble", "pixel", "ring", "sunset"`.
   - Default: `"marble"`
+  - Determines the variant of the Avatar.
 - `colors`: string[]
   - Accepts a string of colors.
   - Default: `["#92A1C6", "#146A7C", "#F0AB3D", "#C271B4", "#C20D90"]`
+  - Determines the range of colors in the Avatar.

 ## Usage